skijit/notes/music/misc-production/gain-staging.md

 - Recording at 24bit gives you 144dB of Dynamic Range
 - Do we really clip at 0 dBFS?
 What's the real digital headroom?
 - Once in a digital domain, what are the non-linear devices that are sensitive to input gain and how do you optimize this?
+- One simple approach:
+    - You're not getting noise from digital components: floating point to the rescue!
+But you need to leave enough headroom.
+    - There's not much you can do about ambient noise.
+    - The main source of noise is in your analog electronics- preamps, ADC, etc.
+        - The noise level is typically constant (or independent of signal level)
+        - So you make signal level high enough to make the noise comparatively small.
+        - Just leave enough room so you don't clip/distort.